EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 using VehicleQuotes.Services;
 ```

-Next, we declare a new parameter of that type in the controller's constructor so that we signal ASP.NET Core's Dependency Injection subsystem that we want to use one of those.
+Next, we declare a new parameter of type `JwtService` in the controller's constructor so that we signal ASP.NET Core's Dependency Injection subsystem that we want to use one of those.
 We also hold onto it via a new instance variable called `_jwtService`:

 ```diff
 // ...